Contributing to JELOS¶

 - Use 2 spaces for indentation rather than tabs when possible.

-When you submit code changes, your submissions are understood to be contributed under the same license as the original project code or under Apache 2 license when no other license applies.
+When you submit code changes, your submissions are understood to be contributed under the same license as the original project code or under GPLv2 license when no other license applies.

 This document was adapted from the open-source contribution guidelines for Facebook's Draft